The media loves to focus on things like elitism and how boarding schools are just for troubled kids. Let's look at the truth.

 Are just for rich kids.

 False.
-Since about 2000 private schools have been very proactive in seeking out qualified applicants regardless of their economic circumstances.
-Basically if you qualify academically and have good recommendations, you can get in.
+Since about 2000 private schools have been very proactive in seeking out qualified applicants, regardless of their economic circumstances.
+Basically, if you qualify academically and have good recommendations, you can get in.
+Furthermore, most schools offer financial aid packages

 Don't let you have a life.